ab180-wontakkim/braze-in-app-message/README.md

 ### Step 1 : Download your `google-services.json` file

-Go to your fire base console page and download your `google-services.json` and place `$rootProject/app` folder
+Go to your firebase console page and download your `google-services.json` and place `$rootProject/app` folder

 ![image](./images/google-services.png)